ruuda/blog/posts/zero-cost-abstractions.md

 Recently I had the opportunity to do some optimisation work on [Claxon][claxon], my FLAC decoder.
-In the process I encountered one piece of code which in my opinion demonstrates the power of Rust very well, and I would like to share that with you here:
+In the process I encountered a piece of code which in my opinion demonstrates the power of Rust very well, and I would like to share that with you here: